History of London: 18th century

-In 1780, the Tower of London held its only American prisoner, former President of the Continental Congress, Henry Laurens.
+In 1780, the Tower of London held its only American prisoner, Henry Laurens, a former president of the Continental Congress and a Founding Father.
 In 1779, he was the Congress's representative of Holland, and got the country's support for the Revolution.
-On his return voyage back to America, the Royal Navy captured him and charged him with treason after finding evidence of a reason of war between Great Britain and the Netherlands.
-He was released from the Tower on 21 December 1781 in exchange for General Lord Cornwallis.
+On his return voyage back to America, he was captured by the Royal Navy and charged with treason after they had found evidence of a reason of war between Great Britain and the Netherlands.
+He was released from the Tower on 21 December 1781 in exchange for General Charles Cornwallis.

-In 1762, George III acquired Buckingham Palace (then called Buckingham House) from the Duke of Buckingham.
-It was enlarged over the next 75 years by architects such as John Nash.
+In 1762, King George III acquired Buckingham Palace (then called Buckingham House) from the Duke of Buckingham.
+It was enlarged over the next 75 years by architects including John Nash.

 A phenomenon of the era was the coffeehouse, which became a popular place to debate ideas.
 Growing literacy and the development of the printing press meant that news became widely available.
 Fleet Street became the centre of the embryonic national press during the century.

 18th-century London was dogged by crime.
 The Bow Street Runners were established in 1750 as a professional police force.
 Penalties for crime were harsh, with the death penalty being applied for fairly minor crimes.
 Public hangings were common in London, and were popular public events.

 In 1780, London was rocked by the Gordon Riots, an uprising by Protestants against Roman Catholic emancipation led by Lord George Gordon.
 Severe damage was caused to Catholic churches and homes, and 285 rioters were killed.

 Up until 1750, London Bridge was the only crossing over the Thames, but in that year Westminster Bridge was opened and, for the first time in history, London Bridge, in a sense, had a rival.
 In 1798, Frankfurt banker Nathan Mayer Rothschild arrived in London and set up a banking house in the city, with a large sum of money given to him by his father, Amschel Mayer Rothschild.
 The Rothschilds also had banks in Paris and Vienna.
 The bank financed numerous large-scale projects, especially regarding railways around the world and the Suez Canal.